bmalchemy/BlazorTodoApp/README.md

 Key Features:
 - Interactive form for adding new todos.
+- Inline editing with form population and EF updates.
 - Real-time list with checkboxes for completion status.
 - Delete functionality.
 - Server-side rendering for seamless UI updates via `StateHasChanged()`.